 By Gail Campbell

-Gail Campbell is Professor Emerita in the Department of History at UNB and served as the Editor of Acadiensis from 1990-91 and 1994-97.
+Gail Campbell is Professor Emerita in the Department of History at the University of New Brunswick.